AKheli/RepBench/README.md

 # RepBench
-RepBench is a Benchmark tool for Anomaly Repair and Injection.
+RepBench is a benchmark tool for Anomaly Repair and Injection.
 RepBench provides a variety of  algorithms and metrics of anomaly [**Repair**](#anomaly-repair)  evaluated on different contamination scenarios, You can [**inject**](#anomaly-injection) different types of anomalies into a dataset.
 With the  [**RepBench Web Application**](#web-tool) you can visualize the datasets and the repair results of the algorithms and specify your parameterization.